michaelnisi/blake/README.md

 ### header()

-Just a bag of things, passed to your **view function**, you can put anything you want in here; just remember that **blake** uses these properties internally:
+Just a bag of things, passed to your **view function**, you can put anything you want in here; just remember that **blake** uses following properties internally:

 - `template` `String()` The filename of the template.
 - `title` `str()` The title of the item or `null`.